 · Controller may be subject to a legal obligation under EU or Member State law to disclose personal data to a non-EU law enforcement authority.

-· MLATs may cover, but when a request comes in where an MLAT exists, the controller should deny the request and refer to the MLAT - no suggestion on what to do where no MLAT or other agreement exists.
+· MLATs may cover, but when a request comes in where an MLAT exists, the controller should deny the request and refer to the MLAT.
+Where no MLAT or other agreement exists, the controller needs to ensure that the disclosure to a third country would not be in breach of local law.

 2. May the data controller rely on any other legal bases, besides Article 6(1)(f) GDPR, to disclose personal data to law enforcement authorities outside the data controller’s jurisdiction?